 **NA – data not available

 Sustainability is essential to ensure a similar quality of life for future generations on the earth.
 The online sustainability degree studies and documents the social, economic, moral, and political impact of diminishing resources and the communities they support.
-The master’s in sustainability degree is taught using theoretical classes, research, and practical methods, via 3 models, the regular brick-and-mortar school model, the online university option, or a hybrid option in which most courses will be conducted online, while students will physically attend classes for a specified duration.
+The master’s in sustainability degree is taught using theoretical classes, research, and practical methods via three models: the regular brick-and-mortar school model, the online university option, or a hybrid option in which most courses will be conducted online, while students will physically attend classes for a specified duration.
 The program requires between 35 and 48 credits and often culminates with the student having to complete a capstone project.
 The capstone could be a group project, internship, or thesis.
 Most colleges need a thesis to be submitted as a part of the program.

 Comprehensively, on completion of the sustainability master’s degree, graduates will understand ecological science and will also have refined skills in documenting and evaluating evidence, making reasoned arguments, and making informed decisions concerning environmental conservation & sustainability, legalities, and ethics.